Papazik/MailBuster/README.md

 # MailBuster

-Email marketing automation script using Gmail
+Email marketing automation script in Python language using Gmail